meilisearch/specifications/text/0039-_formatted-field-behavior.md

 }
 ```

-As a user i get:
+As a user I get:

 ```
 {